LaboratoireMecaniqueLille/crappy/docs/source/index.rst

 - :doc:`concepts` explains behavior shared by different tasks.
 - :doc:`examples` indexes every distributed example by task.
 - :doc:`api` documents public classes, functions, and arguments.
+- :doc:`troubleshooting` explains common failures and recovery steps.
-- :doc:`troubleshooting` lists support channels and the information to include when reporting a problem.
+- :doc:`support` lists support channels and the information to include when reporting a problem.
 - The `examples directory
   <https://github.com/LaboratoireMecaniqueLille/crappy/tree/master/examples>`_
   contains a collection of ready-to-use examples for Crappy.